liamt19/Lizard/README.md

   - [History Heuristic](https://www.chessprogramming.org/History_Heuristic)

 ## Status
+Version 9.1 has some major speed improvements to both searches and move generation.
+Currently rated a bit above 2500 bullet/blitz on [Lichess](https://lichess.org/@/LTChessBot).

+## Some spotty history:
+#### Version 8.4:
-Version 8.4 brings a decent rating increase, and makes a lot fewer "dumb" moves.
+A decent rating increase, and a lot fewer "dumb" moves.
-Many of the recent commits improved some of my early architectural decisions, and it is now far easier to debug and improve this engine's speed and playing strength.
+Many of the commits between 8.0 and 8.4 improved some of the early architectural decisions, and it is now far easier to debug and improve the code.

-Currently rated a bit above 2400 bullet/blitz on [Lichess](https://lichess.org/@/LTChessBot).
+It was rated a bit above 2400 bullet/blitz on Lichess.

+#### Version 7.0:
+A large rating increase (around 250) and was far more polished.
+It was rated a bit above 2000 bullet on Lichess.

-### Contributing
+## Contributing
 If you have any ideas or comments, feel free to create an issue or pull request!